josephburton06/Codeup_Data_Science_Projects/README.md

-## This is a repo for projects completed at the end of each modeling phase.
+## This is a repo for a regression projects completed at Codeup.
+This is the first project completed during the curriculum.
+The Zillow dataset was used and regression models were used to predict home sale logerrors.